 Improve: At regular points, as best determined by your industry, evaluate the current categories.
 Procurement constantly evolves, so a category that was relevant at the start of the quarter no longer remains such.
 It could be that it moves from direct to indirect, becomes non-critical, or becomes obsolete.
 Taking time to review the categories ensures they are always relevant and in sync with the overall corporate vision.

-“Bear in mind, the process is not set in stone, and not all category managers and organisations will find all of the stages relevant.
+“Bear in mind, the process is not set in stone, and not all category managers and organizations will find all of the stages relevant.
 It should be used as a starting point for building a solid category management process.”

 For effective category management, you need: